Burleith Citizens Association records

 Collection Scope and Content

-The BCA collection includes meeting minutes, correspondence, newsletters, and files with subjects of importance to the residents of Burleith.
+The BCA collection includes meeting minutes, correspondence, newsletters, files with subjects of importance to the residents of Burleith, and the Burleith Citizens Association website.
 The collection also includes material about the social activities sponsored by the BCA such as a neighborhood flea market and art show.
 In 1973, Burleith celebrated its 50th Anniversary and the material collected for that event constitutes the bulk of the early history of Burleith.
 This history comes from correspondence and interviews with former residents and the family members of early landowners and promotional materials distributed by Shannon and Luchs, Inc. The Burleith community's major growth began in 1922 when Shannon and Luchs, Inc. purchased a significant portion of the Burleith tract.
 Shannon and Luchs built most of the 540 homes in Burleith's four-block area.
 The collection is divided into eleven series based on either the type of material and subject.
 Within each series the folders are arranged either chronologically or alphabetically by folder title.

 - Burleith Citizens Association (Washington, D.C.)
 (Organization)

 This collection is open for research.

 Some material may be copyrighted or restricted.
 It is the patron's obligation to determine and satisfy copyright or other case restrictions when publishing or otherwise distributing materials found in the collections.